indigo-astronomy/indigo/indigo_optional_drivers/ccd_andor/README.md

 INDIGO Astronomy open-source license.

 ## Build
-This driver is not built by the main indigo Makefile. one should install Andor SDK and then in the indigo source directory do:
+This driver is optional and not built by the main indigo Makefile. one should install Andor SDK and then in the indigo source directory do:

 make